DannieBGoode/opensx70/_posts/2018/10/2018-10-24-photodiode2.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/10/light-meter-tests-08.jpg)

 Most of you know my "struggle" so to speak with the light meter on the openSX70 camera.
-I chose to use the so-to-speak [advanced BH1750](https://opensx70.com/posts/2018/02/aladdin-lightmeter-demo), it as a very small chip that gives me via an i2C bus the value of light it "sees".
+I chose to use the so-to-speak "advanced" [BH1750](https://opensx70.com/posts/2018/02/aladdin-lightmeter-demo), it as a very small chip that gives me via an i2C bus the value of light it "sees".
 I had a bunch of problems with that, to mention a few, I misplaced it on the PCB, not exactly where the light "window" is, the chip has a .5mm pitch and is a bitch to hand solder for the prototypes, an when I manufactured a few board with [SeeedFusion service](https://www.seeedstudio.io/prototype-pcb-assembly.html?gclid=Cj0KCQjwsMDeBRDMARIsAKrOP7EcVVMIP6kW2ImJX65pji9F4KchNQ1wog94thQ8FvV0CL3aWyXcdY4aAr5_EALw_wcB) they basically placed the sensor upside-down.
 But when all this was well, I still noticed two things: that the light reading were "faint" so to speak, that is because there is so much "stuff" in front of it, all the light dark filters, the lollypop lens, etc... and secondly and more crucial, the sensor for my purposes is too slow (yes, yes, milliseconds-range slow, but, slow).